 The core mission of Globe Art Point is advocating cultural equity, diversity and inclusion in the arts and cultural sector in Finland.
 G.A.P also serves as an information centre and meeting point for artists, cultural workers and arts & cultural institutions in Finland.

-Our focus is on foreign-born artists and cultural workers, living and working in Finland, being acknowledged and their untapped potential fully utilised.
+Our focus is on Finland-based professional artists, cultural workers and cultural entrepreneurs with diverse backgrounds being acknowledged and their untapped potential fully utilised.
 G.A.P, together with our stakeholders and collaborators, is dedicated to improving the existing structures and building a society free from cultural discrimination or any other form of oppression.
 Our goal is to create constructive and action-driven dialogues with the entire society, from local grassroots to the national level.

 WHAT DO WE DO?